microsoft/MixedReality-WebRTC/README.md

 The **MSVC v142 - VS 2019 C++ x64/x86 build tools** toolchain is required to build the C++17 library of MixedReality-WebRTC.
 This is installed by default with the **Desktop development with C++** workload on Visual Studio 2019.

-Note - Currently due to CI limitations some projects are downgraded to VS 2017, but will be reverted to VS 2019 eventually.
+_Note_ - Currently due to CI limitations some projects are downgraded to VS 2017, but will be reverted to VS 2019 eventually (see [#14](https://github.com/microsoft/MixedReality-WebRTC/issues/14)).

 ### Unity integration